Abuse and Neglect: It’s Not Okay!

 The first step to STOP abuse and neglect is to recognize it.
 Early awareness of abuse helps protect the person from additional harm.
 There are three ways to know when abuse and neglect happen: you see it, you are told about it, or you suspect it is happening.

-People can be hurt or made to feel bad in many ways: physical, emotional, sexual, financial or by neglect.
+People can be hurt or made to feel bad in many ways: physically, emotionally, sexually, or financially.
+People can also be hurt by neglect.
 Here are some examples of abuse or neglect you might see:

 - Physical abuse: You see a person being hit, slapped, shaken, shoved, choked, or otherwise harmed.